nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Viewing a lesson's roster

-1. View a lesson's roster using `LESSON_INDEX` while all students and lessons are being shown
+1. View a lesson's roster while all students and lessons are being shown

-    * Prerequisites: List all students and lessons using the `list` command.
-Multiple `Students` and `Lessons` in the list with some `Students` already enrolled in some of the `Lessons`.
+    * Prerequisites: Multiple lessons shown in the lesson list.
+Some of the students should be enrolled in the some of the lessons (see [enroll](#enrolling-a-student-into-a-lesson) testing for more information).

     * Test case: `roster 2`<br>
         Expected: Only students who are enrolled in the lesson identified by the lesson index of `2` will be shown in